-We’ve explored more than 60 great camp sites near Perth, and have just come back from an extra extra long weekend at Lake Kepwari and rate it very, very highly.
+We’ve explored more than 60 great Perth Camping sites, and have just come back from an extra extra long weekend at Lake Kepwari and rate it very, very highly.
 So much in fact, that we’ve booked another stay in the warmer months, and that’s not the norm for us!

-If you want more amazing camp sites, check out 15 incredible camp sites in the south west.
+If you want more amazing camp sites, check out Camping South West WA.

 About Lake Kepwari